jbroadway/docs/docs/2022.1/studio/references/exports/motion-capture-exports.md

 # Motion capture exports

-> Note: Exporting data is a paid feature.
+> Note: Exporting data is a Flipside Studio Pro feature.
 For more information, visit our [pricing page](/pricing).

 Flipside Studio lets you export your motion capture data as [BVH files](https://en.wikipedia.org/wiki/Biovision_Hierarchy).
 You can choose between Standard, Processed, and 3DSMax formats.